alex-aaron/checkpoint-practice-1/README.md

 Use object access methods to access the values in the object so you can create the string.

 #### Problem 3

+Create a function called `accessEvenIndexes` that takes in one parameter - `array` - which represents an array of values.
+This function should iterate through the input array and print only the items at the even indexes to the console.

+#### Problem 4

+Create a function called `accessOddIndexesInReverse` that takes in one parameter - `array` - which represents an array of values.
+This function should iterate backwards through the input array and print only the items at the odd indexes to the console.